tfselem/pi-calculator/README.md

-# pi-calculator
+# Pi Calculator

 A comparison of pi calculations using a Reimann sum and arc length.
+Arc lengths are calculated using position vectors and tangent vectors.